-We are pleased to announce that the TRUEDEM project will be actively participating in the 2025 ECPR General Conference, taking place in Thessaloniki, Greece.
-As part of our ongoing research on political trust in European democracies, TRUEDEM will present two dedicated panels that showcase both quantitative and qualitative findings from the project’s first phase.
+We are pleased to announce that the TRUEDEM project has participated in the 2025 ECPR General Conference, taking place in Thessaloniki, Greece.
+As part of our ongoing research on political trust in European democracies, TRUEDEM presented two dedicated panels that showcase both quantitative and qualitative findings from the project’s first phase.
 We warmly invite all colleagues, scholars, and attendees to join our sessions and engage with our work.

 Panel 1: Political Trust in European Democracies: Drivers, Challenges, and Solutions